nicovali/linkall-philosophy/src/site/notes/Philosophers/Contemporary Era/Richard Rorty.md

 ## Related Figures

--   [[Philosophers/Modern Era/John Dewey\|John Dewey]] - Rorty's work in philosophy of language and postmodernism was heavily influenced by the pragmatist ideas of John Dewey, and he has been described as a "neopragmatist."
+-   [[John Dewey\|John Dewey]] - Rorty's work in philosophy of language and postmodernism was heavily influenced by the pragmatist ideas of John Dewey, and he has been described as a "neopragmatist."

 ## Books